graphiti-api/graphiti/docs/concepts/links.md

 ### Pagination Links {#pagination-links}

-Requesting big collections can result into slow responses sometimes.
-In order to avoid this, you could use [pagination](https://jsonapi.org/format/#fetching-pagination).
-It'll break your response into smaller pieces that will make your server responds faster.
-Paginations links can be present in your response in the following ways:
+Requesting large collections can make for slow responses.
+[Pagination](https://jsonapi.org/format/#fetching-pagination) breaks the response into smaller pieces, and pagination links tell the client how to walk them.
+They can appear in a response two ways.

 #### Showing by default {#pagination-links-showing-by-default}

-With this configuration, all the responses will return the pagination links
+Every collection response returns pagination links:

 ```ruby
 Graphiti.configure do |c|